jmashuque/branch-directory-map/README.md

 ```
 .\adbc stop
 ```
-This calls the gradle wrapper to stop the gradle daemon (OpenJDK Platform binary) process, it will automatically restart when you sync/clean/build.
+This calls the gradle wrapper (gradlew) to stop the gradle daemon (OpenJDK Platform binary) process, it will automatically restart when you sync/clean/build.
 To run other gradlew commands use the following command:
 ```
 .\adbc -ga <arguments>
 ```